Our approach to reducing Scope 3 emissions

 Through sustainable sourcing, we are also making our meat less carbon-intensive—providing our customers with more sustainable choices while supporting our farming supply chain.
 We’re also active in the Institute of Grocery Distribution (IGD)’s Net Zero Diets workstream, helping shape industry-wide approaches to shifting consumption patterns in line with climate goals.

-We continue to work to drive progress on the reduction of Scope 3 emissions through our priority industry collaboration groups, including the BRC Mondra Coalition, Institute of Grocery Distribution and WRAP.
+We continue to work to drive progress on the reduction of Scope 3 emissions through our priority industry collaboration groups, Institute of Grocery Distribution and WRAP.

 Our CEO, Simon Roberts, has also been appointed as a retailer on the UK Government’s new Food Strategy Advisory Board, supporting the development of a forward-thinking National Food Strategy.
 This reflects our commitment to shaping a more resilient and sustainable food system for everyone.

-We recognise that Scope 3 emissions are largely beyond our direct control, which creates uncertainty in meeting our targets.
+We recognise that Scope 3 emissions are largely beyond our direct control.
 However, we are committed to influencing change across our value chain through transparency, collaboration and innovation.
 For FLAG emissions we are engaging directly with our most material suppliers, as well as addressing challenges such as supply chain traceability and compliance with the EU Deforestation Regulation.

 Our Scope 3 strategy is underpinned by strong governance and stakeholder engagement.
 We are mobilising action across our value chain, setting clear expectations for disclosure and reduction, and participating in industry working groups to advance Scope 3 accounting and reporting.